Amber eye

 Damian is also the author of numerous articles and short pieces for magazines and newspapers in the UK.

-He has also written for the English magazines Kansai Time Out and the Kyoto Journal in Japan.
+He also written for The Japan Times, the Asahi Shinbun and Kyoto Journal in Japan.
 The image on the left is an excerpt from The Tower of London commissioned by the Kyoto Journal.

 Top of page

-©2006 Trinity Productions Email: info@damianflanagan.com Home • SitemapPublicationsReviewsBiographyEventsLinks • 日 本語 •
+©2017 Email: info@damianflanagan.com Home • SitemapArticles BlogPublications ReviewsBio/LinksEvents • 日 本語 •